-No worries as this blog will give you a brief introduction to the banking system in the Lion City and eventually recommend some of the best Singapore banks for you to open a bank account.
+No worries as this article will give you a brief introduction to the banking system in Lion City.
+And you can be confident that you’ll find your best-suited Singapore bank with ease.

 1. Overview of Singapore’s banking system

-Singapore is a fertile ground for global banking giants: DBS, OCBC, and UOB – the 3 most prominent ones in Singapore, consistently fared well in the rankings of the World’s safest banks, according to Global Finance Magazine.
+These are the 3 most prominent banks in Singapore, also known as the World’s safest banks, according to Global Finance Magazine.

-Though the dawn of financial innovation that is characterized by Fintech and many other technologies poses several radical challenges, Singapore still manages to leverage its advantages, thereby ensuring the integrity and stability of its financial infrastructure, as well as cultivating a conducive environment to attract accomplished entrepreneurs and professionals.
+Although the rise of Fintech has posed several challenges to traditional banking, Singapore banks still manage to maintain advantages – ensuring the stability of infrastructure, as well as cultivating a conducive environment to attract entrepreneurs and professionals.

 2. Essential services of Singapore banks for foreigners

-– Savings accounts: Future is fraught with uncertainties, so you’d better get a savings account to credit your salary and safeguard your assets.
-As many banks in Singapore offer savings accounts with a high-interest rate, there is no shortage of candidates.
+The future is fraught with uncertainties, so you’d better get a savings account to credit your salary and safeguard your assets.

--ATMs: Every now and again, you will need to withdraw petty cash when credit cards are denied.
-A bank with a dense network of ATMs is good to go.
+Every now and again, you’ll need to withdraw petty cash when credit cards are denied.
+A bank with a large ATM network is good to go.

--Remittance: As an expat, you sure have family and friends left behind at home and might wish to transfer money back and forth.
-Though most offer this service, you should opt for one with low rates.
+Though most banks offer this service, you should opt for one with low rates.

--Multi-currency accounts: Having an account that can store numerous currencies will come in handy from time to time.
+Having an account that can store numerous currencies will come in handy for the overseas transactions of your business

--Credit card: This is one convenient way to spend money, but bear in mind not to overdo it or you may wreak havoc with your assets.
+This is one convenient way to spend money, but bear in mind not to overdo it or you may spend all your assets.

--Personal loans: Not every bank in Singapore offers personal loans, especially to foreigners.
-But if you have to, go for one with a competitive interest rate and perks.
+Not every bank in Singapore offers personal loans, especially to foreigners.
+But if you have to, choose one with a competitive interest rate and perks.

 3. The top 6 banks in Singapore for foreigners